 ► All Hallows, Bardsey, The Parish Church, dates from the ninth century and contains one of the best surviving Anglo-Saxon buildings in West Yorkshire.
 Also to be viewed within this church is the Bardsey Millennium Tapestry: a twenty-first century artwork, displayed in an ancient setting.

 ► Saint Mary Magdalene, East Keswick, a Chapel of Ease, is a Victorian church noted for its ‘mouseman’ furnishings.

 Our web site provides information about both churches and their services, together with special events, parish news and other church related activities.

 As from the beginning of February we will be in a vacancy and will need to find replacement Vicars to cover our services.
 We hope that everything will continue as normal, however there may well be times when we have to make changes to services and service times and these changes may be at short notice.
-All changes will be shown on the Calendar.
+All changes will be shown on our Special services and Events page

 Lower churchyard at All Hallows